abbyy/RTR-SDK.Cordova/cordova-plugin-abbyy-rtr-sdk/README.md

 ABBYY Real-Time Recognition SDK Cordova Plugin allows to use the Text Capture and Data Capture features of ABBYY Real-Time Recognition SDK (RTR SDK) in apps based on the [Apache Cordova](https://cordova.apache.org) framework.

 This plugin requires the ABBYY RTR SDK native library which is available for Android and iOS.
 You can download its free version from the [ABBYY RTR SDK website](https://rtrsdk.com/).
 Extended versions of the native libraries are also available, with more recognition languages, more Data Capture features, and full Text Capture scenario support.
-If you are interested in the extended version, please contact [ABBYY sales](https://rtrsdk.com/contacts/).
+If you are interested in the extended version, please contact the [ABBYY Sales Team](https://rtrsdk.com/contacts/).

+The native libraries support the following systems:

+* Android: version 4.4 or later for ARMv7 processors
+* iOS: versions 8.x and later

 ## Getting started